-Originally the home of Seppelt winery founder, Joseph Best, this historic 1860s property accommodates up to seven people and has four bedrooms (one of which is separate from the main building, across a pretty courtyard).
+Originally the home of Seppelt winery founder, Joseph Best.
+This historic 1860s property accommodates up to seven people.
+There are four bedrooms (one of which is separate from the main building, across a pretty courtyard).
 Best’s Cottage is a great place to soak up the history of an iconic local winery and enjoy the beautiful views of the surrounding vineyards.

 Vine Lodge at Seppelt

-Also situated in the grounds of Seppelt Winery, this grand old homestead has room for up to seven people.
+Situated in the grounds of Seppelt Winery, the grand old homestead Vine Lodge has room for up to seven people.
 Built in the 19th century, its visitors have included Dame Nellie Melba and Mark Twain.
 Vine Lodge is beautifully furnished, with a full-size kitchen, and the bathroom has a classic claw-foot bath that’s perfect for soaking in after a hard day’s work exploring!

-This property is part of a working farm, its hilltop location commanding fantastic views of Black Range Mountain and the surrounding farmland, which is home to sheep, ducks and chooks.
-Kiki’s Farmhouse is suitable for up to four guests, with two bedrooms and one bathroom, and is a true country retreat.
+This property is part of a working farm.
+Its hilltop location commanding fantastic views of Black Range Mountain and the surrounding farmland.
+Kiki’s Farmhouse is home to sheep, ducks and chooks.
+Kiki’s Farmhouse is suitable for up to four guests with two bedrooms and one bathroom.
+It is a true country retreat.

 Westgate Vineyard and Country House

-This gracious historic property is as big as it’s beautiful, with a variety of accommodation options, including the rustic Shearer’s Quarters, which can sleep up to 20 people.
+This gracious historic property is as big as it’s beautiful.
+The homestead offers a variety of accommodation options, including the rustic Shearer’s Quarters, which can sleep up to 20 people.
 Allanvale Homestead is set on a working farm, run by the fourth generation of the same family, and boasts a pool, tennis court and sweeping gardens.

 Accommodation that’s outside the box